History of Jackie Chan in Timeline

 In 2001, Jackie Chan was inducted into the Martial Arts History Museum Hall of Fame.

-March 2004: Comments on Taiwanese Presidential Election
+March 2004: Comments on Taiwanese presidential election

 During a news conference in Shanghai on 28 March 2004, Jackie Chan referred to the recently concluded 2004 Taiwanese presidential election as "the biggest joke in the world".

-2004: Portrayal of Alcoholic Character in New Police Story
+2004: New Police Story

-2004: Launch of Clothing Line and Branded Businesses
+2004: Launch of Clothing Line

-2005: Creation of the Dragon's Heart Foundation
+2005: Creation of Dragon's Heart Foundation

-2005: Participation in Hong Kong Disneyland Opening Ceremony
+2005: Participation in Hong Kong Disneyland opening ceremony

 In 2005, when Hong Kong Disneyland opened, Jackie Chan participated in the opening ceremony.
+He is also a spokesperson for the Government of Hong Kong.

 June 2006: Pledge to Donate Half of Assets to Charity

-2006: Playing an Antihero in Rob-B-Hood
+2006: Role in Rob-B-Hood

-June 2008: Protests at Taipei Airport
+June 2008: Protests at Taipei airport

-2009: Acting as a Low-Level Gangster in Shinjuku Incident
+2009: Role in Shinjuku Incident

 February 2010: Opening of Jackie Chan-Yaolai International Cinema

-2010: Origin of the Jackie Chan Curse
+2010: Origin of the Jackie Chan Curse Urban Legend

-In 2010, ABC News reported the origin of the urban legend known as the 'Jackie Chan curse,' which stems from a series of defective products sold in China bearing Jackie Chan's endorsement.
+In 2010, ABC News reported on the origin of the urban legend known as the Jackie Chan curse, which suggests that products endorsed by Jackie Chan are prone to being defective.

 2010: Brand Ambassador for Kaspersky Lab